Recipes

 For more info, check the demo in the example directory.
 Please let us know if you need more styling flexibility and options.
 Describe your use cases here.

-The Elven.js dApps can integrate with the xPortal Hub.
+The Elven.js dApps can integrate with the xPortal Discover.
 You can read more on how to get your app accepted here.

 You don't have to do anything.
-It should just work when your app is accepted and published in the xPortal Hub.
+It should just work when your app is accepted and published in the xPortal Discover.

 Working demos